 - Say What You See

 Be direct.
 Let the student know that you've noticed a change and you want to talk.
 Say what you've noticed, and avoid making any judgement or assumptions.
 Start this conversation in a setting where the student will feel safe to be open and honest with you.
-Follow-up with a Residence Dean (for undergrads), Graduate Life Office Dean (for graduate and professional students), or the Office of Postdoctoral Affairs (for postdoc trainees) if you still have concerns.
+Follow-up with your Resident Directors (for undergrads), Graduate Life Office Dean (for graduate and professional students), or the Office of Postdoctoral Affairs (for postdoc trainees) if you still have concerns..

 Everyone is distressed.
 Operate under the assumption that anyone you’re interacting with is experiencing significant challenges and feeling distressed, whether they’re showing it or not.
 Err on the side of checking in with students frequently and warmly.
 We all could benefit from creating a culture of care in which we check-in with each other, acknowledge and make space for our whole, complex selves.